NVIDIA-AI-Blueprints/financial-fraud-detection/README.md

 </h1>

-The first NIM focuses on training XGBoost models to predict fraud scores of credit card transactions.
+At as of now, this repo contains source code for only one NIM which focuses on training XGBoost models to predict fraud scores of credit card transactions.

 ## Training NIM